 Discretionary managers and advisers with discretionary permissions are now required to provide quarterly client reporting.
 Clients must also be informed of depreciations in the value of their portfolio by 10% (and any subsequent 10%) within each reporting period.

 Market corrections may be expected, and can even be a healthy function in normal markets.

 The link below provides some reassurance messages which you might find useful when talking to clients about the impact of market volatility on their investments:

-For more information on what's happening in global markets, you can read our monthly market review for advisers.
+For more information on what's happening in global markets, you can read our monthly market outlook for advisers.